marcel-goldschen-ohm/EigenLab/README.md

 Copyright (c) 2014 Dr. Marcel Paz Goldschen-Ohm

 ### Why should I use EigenLab?
-When you need to evaluate a previously unknown matrix math equation that is input by the user at run time, and optionally contains variable names referencing preallocated data (and has a simple and intuitive interface).
+When you need to evaluate a previously unknown matrix math equation that is input by the user at run time, and optionally contains variable names referencing preallocated data.
+Also because EigenLab has a simple and intuitive interface (similar to MATLAB), and is entirely contained within a single header file.

 ### When NOT to use EigenLab?
 When you are evaluating a math equation that is known at compile time.